NitroBigchill/LinuxMint_SweetTheme/LinuxMint_SweetTheme.md

     sudo cp -r theme_folder_name /usr/share/themes/

 Now, open "Themes" application and click "Advanced Settings".
-You can select the downloaded cursor, icons & desktop themes.
-Choose the downloaded themes for every option.
+The themes we downloaded will appear along with the system themes.
+Choose your preferred theme and enjoy!!!!!!!

 For Wallpapers: https://github.com/whoisYoges/lwalpapers?tab=readme-ov-file#lwalpapers